Explicit or Implicit? Encoding Physics at the Precision Frontier: Precision classification with similar classes

 The second \textsc{OmniFold} step is classifier reweighting at particle level.
 The final result of this procedure after five iterations is the actual unfolding.
 We show the same set of histograms as before, but now for particle-level reweighting in Figure~\ref{fig:unfolded_results}, and the triangular discriminator distance metrics in Table~\ref{tab:triangle-metrics-hard}.
 Again, the explicit and implicit physics priors lead to a significant performance boost, now with a small edge for L-GATr over \textsc{OmniLearn}.
 As before, the L-GATr performance does not change when upscaling the network or the training time, indicating the limiting effect of the training dataset size.

-Finally, we observe that L-GATr-slim underperforms with respect to L-GATr on the majority of metrics by a small margin, but it reaches comparable and even superior performance to the full model for several observables across both tasks.
-This suggest that the significantly faster L-GATr-slim implementation can indeed be a viable alternative for L-GATr in scenarios with high computational constraints~\cite{Petitjean:2025zjf}.
+Finally, we observe that L-GATr-slim underperforms with respect to L-GATr on the majority of metrics by a small margin, but it reaches comparable and even superior performance to the full model for several observables.
+This suggests that the significantly faster L-GATr-slim implementation can indeed be a viable alternative for L-GATr in scenarios with high computational constraints~\cite{Petitjean:2025zjf}.

+Let us remark that the differences in performance that we observe for the L-GATr networks upon retraining are substantial enough that for some singular trainings we observe that the hierarchy of results quality is completely reordered.
+We have no clear explanation as to why the results from the L-GATr networks are so sensitive to the weight initialization seeds.
+Since we only observe this behavior on this task, we can conjecture that this is caused by the gap between the training target and the examined metrics.
+More specifically, it is possible that the training loss can be optimized in multiple ways such that the correct modeling of a different set of observables is promoted in each instance.